Copyright © 2014 California Project LEAN. All rights reserved.

 Slide Guide: Does Your Snack Measure Up?

 This pocket slide-guide helps identify snack foods that meet California guidelines for foods sold in elementary and middle/high schools.
 It’s a handy tool with a slide-guide to determine if your product meets the standards for calories, fat, saturated fat, and sugar.
 You can bring it with you to the store when selecting foods for your school.
-Contact [email protected] to order or fill out our Materials Order Form to fax an order.
+Complete a Materials Order Form and email it to [email protected]

 The Food Standards Calculator will help you determine if an individual food item would meet the food standards for calories, fat, saturated fat, trans fat, and sugar established in 2007 by California’s legislation (SB 12 and 965).
 Link to our calculator.